ColinClark383/Electron-weather-app/README.md

 ### Features

 - **Current Weather:** Get real-time information about the current weather conditions.
-- **Forecast:** View a 5-day weather forecast to plan your activities.
 - **Location-based:** Enter the location you're interested in and get accurate weather details.

 ## Installation